 The concept of a rabbit delivering eggs might not lend itself so well to your SaaS marketing, but marketers across all industries and business sizes are advised to take note: the storytelling lesson still stands.

 Stories are how people make sense of themselves and the world around them, giving context and meaning to information that would otherwise be forgotten hours, minutes, or seconds later.
 They can be told across a variety of forms, from articles and case stories to engaging video marketing.
-Most importantly in my opinion, they appeal to our emotions, and for this reason if nothing else they belong in all areas of marketing.
+Most importantly in my opinion, they appeal to our emotions, and for this reason if nothing else they belong in all areas of your marketing.

 So where can you find stories, and how can you use the power of storytelling to drive successful content marketing?

 Storytelling isn’t easy.
 We’ve all read a book or watched a film and been disappointed.
 If the story doesn’t hook you in the first few minutes, you’ll find your mind wandering.
 If it takes a turn that doesn’t make sense to you, you’ll feel confused.
 Inconsistencies in the narrative can break the illusion and damage your faith in the story.
 If it doesn’t end in a satisfying way, you’ll probably leave a negative review somewhere.